yigit-oz/BabyNamesCSV/README.md

 # BabyNamesCSV

-Analysis of popularity of different baby names in the United States in csv. files.
+Analysis of popularity of different baby names in the United States in .csv files.

 Libraries used for this project: https://www.dukelearntoprogram.com/course2/doc/javadoc/index.html?course=2